Council or housing association landlords can evict tenants for criminal or antisocial behaviour.

 - breaching a criminal behaviour order

-You can be evicted for antisocial behaviour that takes place not just in your home but in your neighbourhood.
+You can be evicted for antisocial behaviour that takes place in your home or in your neighbourhood.

 You can also be evicted if you commit an offence during a riot anywhere in the UK.

 Rules for eviction for antisocial behaviour

 The council or housing association has to follow certain rules to evict you.
 It should only use eviction as a last resort.